IchanP/weather-app/README.md

 ![Architecture](./docs/architecture-overview.png)

+### Future plans

+Moving to using a message queue between the Warning Fetcher and Alert System is planned at some point for reliability.

 ## Finished parts

 - ``CurrentWeatherApp`` is in a state where it can integrate with the other microservices at this point.